ashenfad/calgebra/calgebra/docs/README.md

 # calgebra 🗓️

-A tiny DSL for merging and searching over calendar-like intervals.
+A tiny DSL enabling set operations on calendars.

 ## Installation